Back to Species Pages

 • Clear risk-management behavior

-Why Japanese beetle are interesting
+Why Japanese Beetle are interesting

 • Japanese beetle shows Garden through real biology, not symbolism alone.